rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 ## Sharing Data With Globals

-> **NOTE:** This content is partially taken from
+> **NOTE:** This content is partially taken with permission from the blog post
-> <https://onevariable.com/blog/interrupts-is-threads/>, which contains more discussion about this
+> *[Interrupts Is Threads]* by James Munns, which contains more discussion about this
 > topic.

-As we mentioned in the last section, when an interrupt occurs we aren't passed any arguments.
-How do we get access to things needed in the interrupt handler, such as the peripherals or other main program state?
+As I mentioned in the last section, when an interrupt occurs we aren't passed any arguments and cannot return any result.
+This makes it hard for our program interact with peripherals and other main program state.
+Before worrying about this bare-metal embedded problem, it is likely worth thinking about threads in "std" Rust.

-### Std Rust: Sharing Data With A Thread
+### "std" Rust: Sharing Data With A Thread

 In "std" Rust, we also have to think about sharing data when we do things like spawn a thread.

-When you want to *give* something to a thread, you might pass it by ownership.
+When you want to *give* something to a thread, you might pass it into a closure by ownership.

 ```rust
 // Create a string in our current thread